lorist/pexip-dialout-macro/README.md

 ```

 - `nodeURL` — your Pexip Conferencing Node's Client API base URL
-- `regex` — a regular expression matching the SIP aliases used to dial into your VMRs
+- `regex` — regular expression matching the SIP aliases used to dial into your VMRs
-- The other fields (`layouts`, `shouldMCUMute`, `panelSettings`) are used by the call-macro if present; they are ignored by the dial-out macro but must exist for settings validation
+- The other fields (`layouts`, `shouldMCUMute`, `panelSettings`) are used by the call-macro if present; ignored by the dial-out macro but must exist for settings validation

-**`dialOut`** — configures the dial-out panel and directory:
+**`dialOut`** — configures the panel button and contact directory:

 ```json
 "dialOut": {